 Tierpark Hagenbeck is a zoo in Hamburg, Germany.
 It’s notable for being the first zoo to use moats, rather than barred cages, for their animal enclosures.

 It’s also known for being the filming location of my favorite German TV show, Leopard, Seebär und Co.
 I’ve been wanting to visit for a very long time.
 In fact, I’ve had tickets since May, since they were my birthday present.
 It took us all the way until October 20th to visit.
 Why?
-Well, I’m a terrible planner and Germans love to plan.
-There’s also an expectation in German culture that the person having the birthday does the planning, whereas it’s usually the other way around in the US.
+Well, in German culture, the person having the birthday does the planning; whereas, in America, it’s the other way around.
 I just assumed that someone else would pick the date.
 That (obviously) didn’t happen; and, since everyone else had their calendars filled up months ahead, by the time my husband reminded that me planning the trip was actually my job…everyone else already had plans for the next two months.

-I was very excited to see the animals I might actually recognize from Leopard, Seebär und Co., and (perhaps) even more excited to see some of the caretakers from the show.
+I was excited to see the animals I might recognize from Leopard, Seebär und Co., and (perhaps) even more excited to see some of the caretakers from the show.
 I didn’t expect to see every single caretaker, but I did think I might glance one or two if I kept my eyes peeled.
-While I did recognize a few of the animals (it’s hard to miss a giant, blind walrus or the only male orangutan in an enclosure, after all!)
-Unfortunately, I didn’t see a single human from the show.
+While I did recognize a few of the animals, I unfortunately didn’t see a single human from the show.

 You can buy feed for some of the animals near the entrance.
 The elephant feed is (obviously) the most popular, so there wasn’t any left by the time we arrived.
 They still had feed for the alpacas, goats, and (I think?) some type of primate, but I can’t remember what type.
 I was a little surprised they didn’t have food for the giraffes, as it seems like that’s the in thing right now for every other zoo.